 Fiiiiiive Looooost Pounds!

 This verse has always been my favorite part of the song.
 It’s yours too, isn’t it?

 Fun fact: Although the song “The Twelve Days of Christmas” dates from way back in the 1700s, the version of the tune where the singers magically prolong the lyric, “Five golden rings” is a more recent development.
 It dates from the early 1900s.

 We don’t have “fiiiiiivve gol-den riiiinnggs” for you, but getting paid for five lost pounds would be cool too, right?
 Here’s how to do it.

 Make a bet with a company called HealthyWage, which will pay you to accomplish your weight-loss goals.
-Enter how much weight you’d like to lose (10 to 150 pounds) in its calculator, how long you’ll take (six to 18 months) and how much you want to bet ($20 to $150 per month).
+Enter how much weight you’d like to lose (10 to 150 pounds) in its calculator, how long you’ll take (six to 18 months) and how much you want to bet (at least $200 per month).

 Each month, you pay your promised amount into the program.
 In return, HealthyWage provides support through expert advice and weight-tracking tools.
 If you meet your goal in your allotted time frame, HealthyWage pays you!